 1. Work with brand networks

 The easiest and best place to start with securing brand deals and sponsorships is to sign up with a brand network site.
-I’ve used several different ones in the past and one of the best is Socialix.
+I’ve used several different ones in the past and some of the best include:

 You start by creating an influencer profile, upload information about your stats and social media networks, name your price and then they make connections to brands on your behalf.
 It saves you a lot of time spent researching contact information, so you can simply start creating relationships and get paid for your brand ambassador work.